Fluid bonding refers to the decision to stop using barrier protection during sex and exchange bodily fluids with your partner.

 STIs aren’t the only risk associated with fluid bonding.
 If you’re having penile-vaginal intercourse, pregnancy is also possible.

-A barrier method, such as an internal or external condom, can prevent pregnancy
+A barrier method, such as an internal or external condom, can prevent pregnancy up to 82 percent of the time.

 Not using a barrier method or other form of birth control dramatically increases that risk.